ElectronAsh/Jaguar_MiSTer_new/README.md

 Both analog video and HDMI are working, but the sync timings still need a few tweaks, so the image may be shifted slightly.

+(or might not display correctly on an analog monitor.)

-The proper Jag BIOS is now being used, but it's still failing the checksum atm, so I've added a patch for that to the menu.
+The proper Jag BIOS is now being used, but it's still failing the cart checksum on most games atm, so I've added a patch for that to the menu.

+A RESET (or new cart ROM load) is required after changing the Checksum patch option.

 The patch allows more games to be tested with the BIOS, and shows the spinning cube logo now.

 But the checksum failure is likely stopping other games from working atm.

-The BIOS should be copied into the Jaguar folder on the SD card, and named boot.rom.
+The BIOS file (usually "jagboot.rom") should be renamed to boot.rom, then copied into the Jaguar folder on the SD card.

-I've added a region switch to the OSD menu, which is normally a pin on the motherboard that gets tied high or low.
+I've added a video mode switch to the OSD menu, which is normally a pin on the Jag motherboard that gets tied high or low.
-(for NTSC or PAL, respectively.)
+(for NTSC or PAL mode.)

-AFAIK, that signal gets read by the software (instead of affecting the hardware directly), but it may allow more games to run.
+That signal gets read by the BIOS at start-up, so a RESET (or new cart ROM load) is required for the NTSC/PAL change to take effect.

+It's possible that some games might detect the video mode, and refuse to boot if there is a region mismatch.

-It might also change the video sync timings between NTSC and PAL if the BIOS reads the flag.
-But, the master clock frequency is fixed at 26.59 MHz atm, so the sync timings won't be exactly right for both region modes.
+It does now change the video sync timings between NTSC and PAL, but the master clock frequency is fixed at 26.59 MHz atm, so the sync timings might not be exactly per-spec for NTSC/PAL.

 The controls for player 1 are now hooked up to MiSTer.